 This little mixer is a great place to start for the solo podcaster.
 It has an XLR mic input, as well as 4 mono inputs.
 It features volume control for each channel and a 2-band EQ for your vocals.
 You can plug in your phone or tablet to conduct interviews, play sound effects, or play bumper music.

 This is not a USB output mixer.
-That means you will have to use an interface to connect it with your computer.
+That means you'll have to use an interface to connect it to your computer.
 I recommend something simple, like the UCA202 Audio Interface.

 You'll need to run some male/male AUX cords from your mixer to the interface.
 Then, connect the interface to your computer via the USB.
 This is a simple and cheap way to get great audio into your computer, for mixing down later.

 b) For the Baller: PreSonus mixer and Komplete Audio 6